Puss in Boots (2011 film)

-Puss in Boots is a 2011 American animated adventure comedy film featuring the titular character from Shrek 2 (2004).
+Puss in Boots is a 2011 American animated adventure comedy film featuring the titular character originally from Shrek 2 (2004) and inspired by the fairy tale.
 Produced by DreamWorks Animation, the film was directed by Chris Miller and written by Tom Wheeler.
 Antonio Banderas stars as Puss in Boots, alongside Salma Hayek, Zach Galifianakis, Billy Bob Thornton, and Amy Sedaris.
 The film follows the origin story of Puss in Boots, before the events of Shrek 2.
-Accompanied by his friends, Humpty Dumpty and Kitty Softpaws, Puss is pitted against Jack and Jill, two murderous outlaws, for ownership of three legendary magical beans that lead to a great fortune of Golden Eggs from the Great Terror, a gigantic Goose.

 Development began following the release of Shrek 2 in 2004.
 Originally titled Puss in Boots: The Story of an Ogre Killer, it was announced as a direct-to-video film, scheduled to be released in 2008.
 In October 2006, the film was redeveloped as a theatrical release, with Shrek the Third (2007) director Miller joining the project.

 Puss in Boots had its world premiere on October 16, 2011, aboard the cruise ship Allure of the Seas, and was released in theaters in the United States on October 28 by Paramount Pictures.
 (Note: In July 2014, the film's distribution rights were purchased by DreamWorks Animation from Paramount Pictures and transferred to 20th Century Fox before reverting to Universal Pictures in 2018 following NBCUniversal's acquisition of DreamWorks Animation in 2016.)
 The film received generally positive reviews from critics and was a commercial success, grossing $555 million on a production budget of $130 million.
 At the 84th Academy Awards, the film was nominated for Best Animated Feature.
-A television series spin-off, The Adventures of Puss in Boots, premiered in January 2015, and a sequel, Puss in Boots: The Last Wish, was released in 2022.
+A non-canon television series spin-off, The Adventures of Puss in Boots, premiered in January 2015, and a sequel, Puss in Boots: The Last Wish, was released in 2022.